Wasserfall: Development

 A ground based simulator was developed that combined an electronic analog computer with a missile operator display and joystick.
 This was used to model missile response to operator control inputs and assess the operator response to various control behaviours.

 In order to ease production the airframe was designed to be fabricated in sections that could be produced by separate dispersed manufacturers.
 Each was designed to be relatively simple to manufacture, except for the tail section which contained the complex and highly classified engine, radio receiver, gyros, Mischgerät and fin servos.
 Concentrating complex systems in the tail section also ensured that they were accessible from the ground without requiring ladders or towers.
 This was a lesson learned from difficulties with the V2, which had its guidance system in its nose.

-Uses of critical materials was avoided, with the airframe being manufactered from steel rather than scarce aluminium needed for aircraft manufacture.
+Uses of critical materials was avoided, with the airframe being manufactured from steel rather than scarce aluminium needed for aircraft manufacture.
 Availability of graphite for guidance vanes was a cause of significant concern, as supplies were limited and it was critical to make electrodes for refining steel.
 Alternatives including ceramics, silicon carbide and possibly even oak were considered.

 The first models were being tested in March 1943, but a major setback occurred in August 1943 when Dr. Walter Thiel was killed during the Operation Hydra bombings, the start of the Allied campaign against German V-weapons including V-2 production.